 Project Care Act Application (£1.000m) assessed levels of need.
 This includes ensuring that we have the appropriate funding in place for each individual.
 Care and support needs may in future be delivered through a combination of commissioned and universal services.
 Any benchmarking information available to compare Stockport with comparable authorities Stockport has the third highest number of residential placements in Greater Manchester.
 Workforce impact.
 Outline any changes to the workforce as a result of this proposal No. Outline any internal / The following organisational impacts have been identified; organisational impact of the proposal This programme of work will be interdependent with the other savings proposals described within Demand Management.
 Outline any risks or The following risks have been identified; changes to service delivery and impact this proposal may have on service users Availability of cost effective care provision in borough.
 Delivering the change List key milestones and delivery dates (where known) Delivery to be achieved by 31 st March 2025.
 Will reserves/double running be needed in order to achieve this?
 No. Is public consultation needed?
-No formal consultation will be required, but we will engage with individuals and their families who are affected by this exercise.
+We will also seek views on all our proposals through our overall budget public consultation which runs from 15th November to the 13th December.
 Is a separate EqIA (Equalities impact No EqIA required as reviewing activity is an expected requirement under Care Act legislation and should be